henry-stroud/wdi-group-project/README.md

 # WDI-Project 3
 # General Assembly Project 3:  A MERN Stack App

-## Goal: To create a Full-Stack application using React.js and Flask
+## Goal: To create a Full-Stack application using Mongoose, Express, React and Node.js
 ### Timeframe
 1 week